ralph-mcardell/dibase-rpi-python/README.txt

 note them as Raspberry Pi specific and differentiate them from Raspberry Pi packages from other parties.

-The initial version includes one package within the dibase.rpi containing package: gpio.
+The initial versions include one package within the dibase.rpi containing package: gpio.

+2012-08-15: Added pingroup module to handle multiple GPIO pins
+2012-07-25: Initial version handling only single GPIO pins

 GPIO services: dibase.rpi.gpio
 ==============================